How to train your dog to sit in the car

 Begin with high-value rewards that truly excite your pet.
 Small pieces of chicken, cheese, or specially designed training treats can make a significant difference.
 Always ensure these morsels are small enough to prevent choking and won’t spoil their appetite for meals.

-See also How to train a small dog to heel
+See also How to train your dog to eat on command

 Choose a quiet space inside the vehicle, allowing minimal distractions.
 With your pet comfortably inside, hold a treat above their nose, slowly moving it back over their head towards their tail.
 This motion naturally encourages them to lower their rear end to the ground.
 As soon as they make contact with the floor, offer the treat and shower them with praise.